 - Free from grains, by-products and preservatives

-If your dog has any allergies or food intolerances, it’s important to check an up-to-date ingredients list for your chosen dog food topper to make sure it doesn’t include his trigger foods.
-Even if your dog isn’t allergic to anything that you know of, introduce new foods to his diet gradually in order to give his body time to adjust, and stop and seek advice from your vet if you notice any signs of a reaction.
+If your dog has any allergies or food intolerances, it’s important to check an up-to-date ingredients list for your chosen dog food topper to make sure it doesn’t include their trigger foods.
+Even if your dog isn’t allergic to anything that you know of, introduce new foods to their diet gradually in order to give their body time to adjust, and stop and seek advice from your vet if you notice any signs of a reaction.

 - State (solid, liquid or powder)